StephNereah/alx-higher_level_programming/0x06-python-classes/README.md

 How to bind attributes to object and classes

-What is the __dict__ of a class and/or instance of a class and what does it contain
+What is and what does contain dict of a class and of an instance of a class

 How does Python find the attributes of an object or class